Shortcut-API/Business-Docs/README.md

 ## Sandbox Testing

-Use the Sandbox apps to test Pro registration, Pro onboarding/scheduling, client booking and notifications, in a test environment where payments will not be charged.
-We have specific apps to use for Sandbox testing.
+Use the Sandbox (test) apps to walk through Pro registration, Pro onboarding/scheduling, client booking and notifications, in a test environment where payments will not be charged.
+We have specific apps below to use for Sandbox testing.
 Pros created in the Sandbox will not appear in the live Shortcut app.

 Sandbox Payments: Below you will find test banking information and credit cards to use in the Sandbox: